-To understand the suitability of Euclidean embedding of network distances, in this section we perform eigenvalue analysis of the distance matrices and investigate how the triangle inequality violations (TIVs) affect the accuracy of the embedding, and thus the suitability of Euclidean embedding for a wide range of data sets.
+To understand the suitability of Euclidean embedding of network distances, in this section, we perform eigenvalue analysis of the distance matrices and investigate how the TIVs affect the accuracy of the embedding, and thus the suitability of Euclidean embedding for a wide range of data sets.

-To be specific, we apply eigenvalue analysis to show that the (doubly-centered, squared) distance matrices of the data sets contain negative eigenvalues of relatively large magnitude.
-We then attribute existence of the negative eigenvalues of relative large magnitude to the large amount of triangle inequality violations existing in the data sets by showing: i) embedding a subset of nodes without triangle inequality violations in a Euclidean space produces higher accuracy, and the associated distance matrix also contains only negative eigenvalues of much smaller magnitude; and ii) by increasing the degree of TIVs in a subset of nodes of the same size, the performance of Euclidean embedding degrades and the magnitude of the negative eigenvalues also increases.
+To be specific, we apply eigenvalue analysis to show that the (doubly centered, squared) distance matrices of the data sets contain negative eigenvalues of relatively large magnitude.
+We then attribute existence of the negative eigenvalues of relative large magnitude to the large amount of triangle inequality violations existing in the data sets by showing i) embedding a subset of nodes without triangle inequality violations in a Euclidean space produces higher accuracy, and the associated distance matrix also contains only negative eigenvalues of much smaller magnitude; and ii) by increasing the degree of TIVs in a subset of nodes of the same size, the performance of Euclidean embedding degrades and the magnitude of the negative eigenvalues also increases.

-We use four different data sets, which we refer to as King462, King2305, and PlanetLab, and Ng02, as listed in Table I. The King462 data set is derived from the data set used by Dabek et al. [12] after removing the partial measurements to derive a 462×462 complete and square distance matrix among 462 hosts from the original 2000 DNS server measurements.
-Using the same refinement over the data set used in [13], we derive the King2305 data set, which is a 2305×2305 complete and square distance matrix.
-PlanetLab is derived from the distances measured among the Planetlab nodes on Sep 30th 2005 [14].
-We chose the minimum of the 96 measurement (one measurement per 15 minutes) data points for each measurement between node pairs.
-After removing the hosts that have missing distance information, we obtain a 148×148 distance matrix among 148 nodes.
-The Ng02 data set is obtained from [15] that contains a 19×19 distance matrix.
+We use four different data sets, which we refer to as King462, King2305, and PlanetLab, and Ng02, as listed in Table I. The

+King462 data set is derived from the data set used by Dabek et al. after removing the partial measurements to derive a 462 $\times$ 462 complete and square distance matrix among 462 hosts from the original 2000 DNS server measurements.
+Using the same refinement over the data set used in [12], we derive the King2305 data set, which is a $2305 \times 2305$ complete and square distance matrix.
+PlanetLab is derived from the distances measured among the PlanetLab nodes on September 30, 2005.
+We chose the minimum of the 96 measurement (one measurement per 15 min) data points for each measurement between node pairs.
+After removing the hosts that have missing distance information, we obtain a $148 \times 148$ distance matrix among 148 nodes.
+The Ng02 data set is obtained, which contains a 19 $\times$ 19 distance matrix.
 Even though the number of hosts is small in this data set, we have chosen this data set in order to compare with the results in other papers.